 Hervey Bay is the epicentre of the Humpback Whales annual migration along the east coast of Australia.
-The whales visit the bay from July to October to bask in the sheltered waters of Platypus Bay between Hervey Bay and Fraser Island making Hervey Bay whale watching the most engaging whale watching experience in Australia.
+The whales visit the bay from July to October to bask in the sheltered waters of Platypus Bay between Hervey Bay and Fraser Island making for the best, most engaging whale watching experience in in the world.

 - Whale season runs from the end of July to the end October